cetanu/blistd/README.md

 3. Execute.
 7. Done.

 ## Contributing

 Please raise an issue if you would like to make a change.
 Don't fork if it can be resolved in my code!

-## Todo

-- **DONE:** Support for multiple IP addresses
-- **DONE:** Automatic updates to the list of Blacklists
-- **DONE:** Encrypted password for sending out SMTP ( Needs testing )
-- **DONE:** Added python version for *nix platforms
-- Close the gap between Powershell and Python version:
-  - Add secure credential storage for smtp
-  - Ask if the user wants to continue, taking into account the last time the gist was updated
-  - Maybe strip out some unnecessary things from the Powershell version
-- Remove some of the `exit`s and make the script keep running even when it can't do things like email or contact the network, for more consistent logging.